HRDAG/training-docs/README.md

 - `language-tips` to consider when writing scripts

 ## helpful repos
-There a few repos outside of this one that house various tools and/or guidance that may be useful.
+There are a few repos outside of this one that house various tools and/or guidance that may be useful.

 - [sample-repo](https://github.com/baileyb0t/sample_project)
     - This is a dummy repo to test out git functionality like cloning, pushing, and pull requesting